The 6 players Man Utd signed along with Luke Shaw & how they fared

 The younger brother of Lazio talisman Sergei Milinkovic-Savic, Vanja was signed by United before being loaned back to his Serbian club Vojvodina.

 He never made a first-team appearance during his two years on United’s books and the goalkeeper was sold to Lechia Gdansk in 2016.

 He’s now at Torino and, after a series of loans away, has come into the fold.
-He’s been an ever-present in Serie A this season and represented Serbia at the 2022 World Cup.
+He was an ever-present in Serie A last season and represented Serbia at the 2022 World Cup.

 Having impressed for Argentina at the 2014 World Cup, Rojo joined United for a reported £16million fee from Spartak Moscow.

 An early injury to Shaw gave the defender plenty of opportunities to make the left-back spot his own but Rojo became an increasingly erratic presence at the back.